my samples: --- color is accurate, with slight discrepancies as noted

 "after" pic showing the effect of one hour at 300 degrees F on the planks on the left side.
 The pic doesn't quite catch the vibrancy of the purple in the cooked planks.
 I'm really pleased that these took the cooking so well because they are from a very large plank and I'm assuming that the whole plank will now produce really terrific planks for my bowls (once they are cooked).

-misc planks shot at a lumber yard
+misc planks shot at a lumber yards.
+HUGE enlargements are present.

 plank and end grain sold to me as purpleheart / Peltogyne lecointei.